Barry Ferguson: Alloa Athletic

 Shortly after leaving Kelty, Ferguson was appointed manager of Alloa Athletic.
 After struggling in the league, the club announced on 14 February 2022 that Ferguson had tendered his resignation.

+Rangers

+On 24 February 2025, Ferguson was appointed as interim head coach of Scottish Premiership club Rangers following the dismissal of Philippe Clement.
+He brought former teammates Neil McCann, Billy Dodds and Allan McGregor onto the coaching team.

-Media work
+Media career

 Ferguson regularly appears on STV's Peter & Roughie's Football Show and the online sports show PLZ Soccer – Football Show.
 He also has a regular column in the Daily Record newspaper.

 Personal life

 Ferguson is married to Margaret, a trained psychologist.
-They have three children: Connor, Kyle and Cara.
+They have three children.
 His son, Kyle, is also a professional footballer, a centre back who signed for Harrogate Town in June 2022.

 During the 2014 Scottish independence referendum Ferguson was a supporter of the Better Together campaign against Scottish independence.

 In July 2017 it was reported that Ferguson successfully applied for bankruptcy after running up debts of £1,425,633, whilst having only £3,000 worth of assets to help pay off his creditors.
 Ferguson exited bankruptcy in July 2018, having co-operated with an insolvency firm.